takotime808/danigirl/README.md

 # Ode to Dani Girl #

 This is a React application for Dani Girl.
+While choosing not to fork the repo, template credit belongs to [gitname](https://github.com/gitname/react-gh-pages/tree/master).

 To build and run the docker container, use:
 ```sh